OofMon2301/2023-UNI-Vault/2023/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 A *solution* of an ODE is a function $y(x)$ that satisfies the ODE for all $x$ in some (real) domain.

-A solution	 to an $n$-th order ODE contains up to $n$ arbitrary constnants.
+A solution	 to an $n$-th order ODE contains up to $n$ arbitrary constants.
 ```

 #### Initial Value Problem (IVP)